 Is there a cost for Brass Camp?

 The cost for Brass Camp this year is $60.00, which must be paid in full before the first rehearsal.
 For this low price, you receive: Five rehearsals, concert, guest clinician workshop, custom arranged music, and a commemorative poster.
+Please note that payment is non-refundable after the registration deadline.

 How do I pay for Brass Camp?